 (Professional firing techniques for delicate forms)

-13 in-depth videos revealing impossible techniques
+Watch 13 in-depth videos revealing my simple, award-winning techniques

-13 supporting PDF guides with professional secrets
+Read and keep the 13 supporting PDF guides with my professional secrets

 Create complex forms that traditional clay can't achieve